-- · The need strongly to link executive compensation to both annual and long-term corporate, business unit and individual performance. - The need to align the interests of executives and shareholders. - The rapidly changing and increasingly competitive environment in which Sempra Energy and its subsidiaries operate. - · The need to recruit and retain executives of outstanding ability and proven experience who demonstrate the highest standards of integrity and ethics. - The need to motivate executives to achieve superior performance.
+- The rapidly changing and increasingly competitive environment in which Sempra Energy and its subsidiaries operate. - The need to attract and retain executives of outstanding ability and proven experience who demonstrate the highest standards of integrity and ethics. - The need to motivate executives to achieve superior performance. - The need to strongly link executive compensation to both annual and long-term corporate, business unit and individual performance. - The need to align the interests of executives to achieve superior performance.